uclaacm/committee-website-template-cms/README.md

 ## Spreadsheet Image Guidelines

 - All image links should be sharable google drive links, with access permissions set to "Anyone with the link."
-- All images should be .png, .jpeg, .jpg files.
+- All images should be .png or .jpg files.
 - All headshots must be square cropped.
 - Contact Elizabeth Kim (`@elizabethkim11`) to properly modify your design assets to suit the template's home page.